San Sebastián

-The economic activities in the city are dominated by the service sector, with an emphasis on commerce and tourism, as San Sebastian has long been well-known as a tourist destination.
-Despite the city's small size, events such as the San Sebastián International Film Festival and the San Sebastian Jazz Festival have given it an international dimension.
-San Sebastian, along with Wrocław, Poland, was the European Capital of Culture in 2016.
+The economic activities in the city are dominated by the service sector, with an emphasis on commerce and tourism, as San Sebastián has long been well-known as a tourist destination.
+Despite the city's relatively small size, events such as the San Sebastián International Film Festival and the San Sebastian Jazz Festival have given it an international dimension.
+San Sebastián, along with Wrocław, Poland, was the European Capital of Culture in 2016.